 No. 24 Virginia Tech holds off Miami 80-78 in ACC battle

-Aluma hit 9 of 16 shots from the floor and 7 of 10 from the line for the Hokies (8-1, 2-0 Atlantic Coast Conference), who won their fourth straight game.
+Aluma hit 9 of 16 shots from the floor and 7 of 10 from the free-throw line for the Hokies (8-1, 2-0 Atlantic Coast Conference), who won their fourth straight game and will enter 2021 at the top of the ACC standings.
 Aluma added six rebounds and four assists.

-''I don't really know if I'm surprised,'' Aluma said of the Hokies' hot start. ''I don't think anyone is really super worried about rankings.
-I think we're all just trying to come out and take each game one at a time.''

-Justyn Mutts added 15 points for Virginia Tech, which made three free throws in a sloppy final 37 seconds to hold off the 'Canes (4-3, 0-2).
-Tyrece Radford finished with 13 points, and Jalen Cone had 12 for the Hokies, who turned the ball over twice and missed four free throws on their final six possessions.
+Justyn Mutts added 15 points for Virginia Tech, which made three free throws in the final 37 seconds to hold off the ‘Canes (4-3, 0-2).
+Tyrece Radford finished with 13 points, and Jalen Cone had 12 for the Hokies.

-''Fortunate to win,'' Virginia Tech coach Mike Young said. ''Sometimes, I've played well and lost.
-I'd much prefer to play poorly and win the game, and we did that.''

 Isaiah Wong and Matt Cross paced Miami with 16 points apiece.